Chart Color Schemes

 Population growth drivers in Willetton are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Willetton's population, as of November 2025, is estimated at approximately 21,709 people.
-This figure represents an increase of 2,447 individuals since the 2021 Census, which reported a population of 19,262 in Willetton (SA2).
-The change is inferred from AreaSearch's estimate of 21,179 residents following examination of ABS's latest ERP data release in June 2024, along with an additional 42 validated new addresses since the Census date.
-This results in a population density ratio of 2,483 persons per square kilometer, placing Willetton statistical area (Lv2) in the upper quartile nationally according to AreaSearch's assessments.
-Willetton's growth rate of 12.7% since the 2021 Census exceeds the national average of 9.7%, indicating it as a region experiencing significant population growth.
-Overseas migration contributed approximately 91.0% of overall population gains in recent periods for this area.
+Willetton's population is estimated at 21,724 as of Feb 2026.
+This reflects a growth of 2,462 people since the 2021 Census, which reported a population of 19,262.
+The increase is inferred from AreaSearch's estimate of 21,179 residents following examination of ABS ERP data (June 2024) and additional validated new addresses since the Census date.
+This results in a density ratio of 2,485 persons per square kilometer, placing Willetton in the upper quartile nationally according to AreaSearch assessments.
+Willetton's growth rate of 12.8% since the 2021 census exceeds the national average of 9.9%.
+Overseas migration contributed approximately 91.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population dynamics anticipate an above median growth for national statistical areas, with Willetton expected to increase by 3,261 persons to reach a total of 25,970 by 2041, reflecting a 12.6% overall increase over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 growth estimation, AreaSearch utilises ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Future population dynamics anticipate above median growth for the suburb, expecting an increase of 3,261 persons to 2041, reflecting a total increase of 12.5% over the 17 years.

 Frequently Asked Questions - Population